imteekay/web-performance-research/resources/latency/README.md

 - Latency: how quickly *one* task is executed? (time it takes)
 - Throughput: how many tasks can be executed? (rate of production, quantity of tasks done)
   - Commonly related to bandwidth
-  - Network Wi-Fi with a bandwidth of 54 megabits per second (Mbps): it means you can move data over the network at a (theorical maximum) rate of 6.75 megabytes per second (MB/s)
+  - Network Wi-Fi with a bandwidth of 54 megabits per second (Mbps): it means you can move data over the network at a (theoretical maximum) rate of 6.75 megabytes per second (MB/s)
 - The example of washing clothes has this trade-off: do we want a quick washing/dying task (latency) or more loads of clothes washed/dyned (throughput)?